Advanced Minimal Access Hernia Surgery

 Dr. Premkumar Balachandran

-Institute of Hernia & Anterior Wall Recontruction
+Institute of Hernia and Anterior Wall Reconstruction,

 Apollo Hospitals, Chennai